Add method instrumentation

-Sometimes the default instrumentation is just not accurate enough.
+Sometimes instrumentation blocks are not accurate enough.
 Every application is different, and so is the code that runs it.
-Developers know what code and, more accurately, what methods are slow.
+Developers know what code and, more accurately, what methods to instrument.

 It's possible to instrument methods in your Ruby code directly with AppSignal.